phero-hq/phero/README.md

 ## Documentation

-A complete set of documentation could be found at: [docs.samen.io](https://docs.samen.io/).
+A complete set of documentation could be found at: [docs.phero.dev](https://docs.phero.dev/).

 ## Status

-- [x] Alpha: We are developing and using Samen in projects for our own clients.
+- [x] Alpha: We are developing and using Phero in projects for our own clients.
 The toolkit is used in production (in a couple of high-profile apps), but the developer experience may not be optimal.
 - [x] Public Alpha: Developer experience is stable and most common TypeScript-types should be supported.
 - [x] Public Beta: Advanced TypeScript-types are supported, but some platform-specific features may be missing.
 - [ ] Public: Feature-complete and running everywhere!